-As with skin, the appearance of your hair is often a reflection of your health, nutrition, and wellbeing.
-Celebrity hair stylist and founder of Mane Addicts Jen Atkin recommends you nourish your hair from within.
+As with skin, the appearance of your hair is often a reflection of your health, nutrition, and well being.
+Celebrity hair stylist and founder of Mane Addicts, Jen Atkin, recommends you nourish your hair from within.
 See her thoughts on the best food for healthy hair to grow longer, add shine, and boost volume.

 How hair is structured

 The second part of your hair is the shaft, or the part of your hair that is visible.
-The shaft is made up of a protein, keratin, which is the same hard protein that can be found in the dead cells at the surface level of your skin.
+The shaft is made up of keratin, which is the same hard protein that can be found in the dead cells at the surface level of your skin.

-Jen Atkin’s Top 3: Foods for Healthy Hair
+Jen Atkin’s Top 3 Foods for Healthy Hair

-“Walnuts – they are rich in omega oils, biotin, vitamin E, and copper (which keeps your hair color looking rich).”
+“They’re rich in omega oils, biotin, vitamin E, and copper (which keeps your hair color looking rich).”

-“Eggs – they contain keratin protein (the same type our hair is made from), biotin, and iron (which carries oxygen to the hair follicles).”
+“They contain keratin protein (the same type our hair is made from), biotin, and iron (which carries oxygen to the hair follicles).”

-Biotin is a powerful vitamin in its ability to promote cell growth and repair damage caused by oxidative stress to the hair.
+Biotin is a powerful vitamin.
+It has the ability to promote cell growth and repair damage caused by oxidative stress to the hair.
 Packed with biotin and keratin, eggs are amazing for keeping hair strong and preventing breakage that impedes growing it out.
-In addition, eggs contain iron to carry oxygen to the hair follicles, so that your strands are nourished, healthy, and shiny.
+Additionally, eggs contain iron to carry oxygen to the hair follicles so your strands are nourished, healthy, and shiny.

-“Avocado – it is rich in omega oils, which help create stronger, shinier hair.”
+“It’s rich in omega oils, which help create stronger, shinier hair.”

 Ready to see how nutrition can improve the look and feel of your hair?
 Jen Atkin recommends HUM’s Runway Ready as a weekend hair essential, a great supplement to your favorite food for healthy hair.
-See how HUM’s Runway Ready combines plant-based healthy fats from black currant seed oil, vitamin E from sunflower seed oil and a vegan formula biotin to support healthy, glamorous hair.
+See how Runway Ready combines plant-based healthy fats from black currant seed oil, vitamin E from sunflower seed oil, and a vegan formula biotin to support healthy, glamorous hair.